MickeyJ/React-Express-Seed/README.md

 *inspired by great tutorials like [Stephen Grider: Advanced React and Redux](https://www.udemy.com/react-redux-tutorial/)*

-A starter kit for React with Express to serve it up.
+- Starter kit for React with Express to serve it up.

-Ready to go with Webpack, SCSS, Redux, Axios, Mocha, and more.
+- Ready to go with Webpack, SCSS, Redux, Axios, Mocha, and more.

 ________